-Homework reminder :) Please could you remind your child that ALL their homework needs to be completed and handed in the Wednesday of each week.
+Homework reminder :) Please could you remind your child that ALL their homework needs to be completed by Friday each week.
 Thank you.

 MIss meredith - tEACHER

 Mrs Johnston (TA) - Class support every morning and PPA cover Friday AM